Last Updated on May 4, 2023 by Tina

 Aside from the raft, you will also be guided to the three lagoons.
 The guide knows how deep each of the lagoons is.
 Also, he will assist you when moving from one lagoon to another.
 My friend and I think that people visiting the lagoons should get a guide for safety reasons.

 The first lagoon, called Immuki is around 10 feet deep.
 Our guide said that it was named as such because there used to be a lot of sea slugs in that place.
 Sea slugs in the local dialect are called babao.
 Babao or bao is a Pangasinense term that refers to the female genitalia.
 In Ilocano, the female genitalia is called “uki”.
 Immuki has also been associated with the island because the shape of the lagoon resembles the shape of a female genital from the top view.

 Related Post: Hotels in San Juan, La Union That Are Now Open For Tourists

 The second and third lagoons were also named after other body parts.
 The second lagoon is 8 feet deep and is called Bimmuto (Buto is an Ilocano term that refers to the male genital).
 People say that the shape of the second lagoon resembles the shape of the male genital.
 The third lagoon is 12 feet deep and is called Immubet (Ubet is an Ilocano term that refers to the anus).

 When you reach the first lagoon, you’ll need to get off the raft and walk to get to the second and third lagoon.
 You can’t walk barefoot as you’ll be stepping on dead corals, which are jagged and has sharp edges.
-The water in the lagoons is so clear I couldn’t resist taking a dip.
-Don’t worry about not knowing how to swim as the water is not that deep.
+The water in the lagoons is so clear that my friend and I went swimming right away.

 There were no sea urchins, sea slugs, sea snakes and I only saw one sea cucumber resting on the rock when we were there.
 (I asked our guide about these sea creatures before getting on the water).